 Poor posture has become an epidemic with the increase in the use of technology, the compounding self-imposed stress, and selection of poor lifestyle habits.
 The net result has become modern day illness and conditions that are very much preventable and in many cases reversible.
 How you stand, sit and move your body on a daily basis is a window into the quality of your health.
 Your posture can give you tremendous insight as to why you may not be looking, feeling or moving your best.

-After analysing thousands of postures I have gained a great appreciation for gathering as much information as I can to help me better serve my clients.
-Just like a road map, taking the time to analyse posture will show your current posture (location) and with some help, a plan to get you to your new healthier posture (where you want to be).
-A posture analysis is a tool to gain information into the current state of your posture.
+Just like a road map, taking the time to analyze posture will show your current posture and with some help, a plan to get you to your new healthier posture.

 What’s In A Posture Analysis?

-There are many software and hardware devices to help analysis someone’s posture.
-I recommend using one of these programs.
 Have someone help you.
 Attempting to take a picture of yourself in front of a mirror creates errors.
-There are two secrets to getting a good posture picture:
+Follow these steps to create your own posture analysis.